nwcourses/nwcourses.github.io/COM421/week2.md

 ### Exercise 2

 1. Now create a separate program for your Stack.
-Write the `Stack` class as shown above, and try and complete the `push()` method of your `Stack` so that it takes the value passed to it, appends it to the internal array, and increases the `size` variable by 1.
+Write the `Stack` class as shown above, and try and complete the `push()` method of your `Stack` so that it takes the value passed to it, and appends it to the internal array.
 To do this you will need to use the list's `append()` method.
 Here is a simple example of appending to a list:
 ```python
 list1 = []
 list1.append("John")